Home » Recipes » Soup » Oyster Stew

 • Add oysters and cook for 2 more minutes, or until oysters start to curl.
 Taste test and add a bit more salt if you like.
 Black pepper and fresh chopped parsley are optional.

-• I like to eat oyster stew with oyster crackers.
+• We like to eat oyster stew with oyster crackers.
 Saltines are also good.

 Notes